kulklex/kulklex/README.md

 <br></br>

 ### :man_technologist: About Me : I am a MERN  Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer using frontend and backend technologies for building web applications.

 - :seedling: Eager to build projects and Stay tuned with the latest IT trends..